 Sec.
-8-5. - Warning.
+38-5. - Disclaimer.

-The degree of flood protection required by this Chapter and the Florida Building Code, as amended by this community, is considered the minimum reasonable for regulatory purposes and is based on scientific and engineering considerations.
+The degree of flood protection required by this chapter and the Florida Building Code, as amended by this community, is considered the minimum reasonable for regulatory purposes and is based on scientific and engineering considerations.
 Larger floods can and will occur.
 Flood heights may be increased by manmade or natural causes.
-This Chapter does not imply that land outside of mapped special flood hazard areas, or that uses permitted within such flood hazard areas, will be free from flooding or flood damage.
+This chapter does not imply that land outside of mapped special flood hazard areas, or that uses permitted within such flood hazard areas, will be free from flooding or flood damage.
+This chapter shall not create liability on the part of the Palatka City Commission or by any officer or employee thereof for any flood damage that results from reliance on this chapter or any administrative decision lawfully made thereunder.
 The flood hazard areas and base flood elevations contained in the Flood Insurance Study and shown on Flood Insurance Rate Maps and the requirements of Title 44 Code of Federal Regulations, Sections 59 and 60 may be revised by the Federal Emergency Management Agency, requiring this community to revise these regulations to remain eligible for participation in the National Flood Insurance Program.
-No guaranty of vested use, existing use, or future use is implied or expressed by compliance with this Chapter.
+No guaranty of vested use, existing use, or future use is implied or expressed by compliance with this ordinance.